 In 2022, we proposed a partnership between Northeastern University Law School (NUSL) students and the National Coalition to Prevent Domestic Violence to research how judges and domestic violence prevention advocates can increase the rate of domestic violence protective orders that require guns to be relinquished.
 In 2020, in partnership with the Brady Campaign to Prevent Gun Violence, NUSL students researched existing gun laws to identify racial bias in their passage, application, and enforcement.
 In 2019, in partnership with Stop Handgun Violence, NUSL students researched extreme risk protection order (ERPO) laws in 18 jurisdictions to identify the most effective implementation approaches (see report).

 Education & Advocacy

-We organize conferences to promote public health approaches to reduce gun violence.
-In January 2021, in partnership with Northeastern’s Bouve School of Health Services, we organized Public Health Approaches to Protecting Youth from Gun Violence During COVID and Beyond, a three-part, online conference for health care professionals.
+We organize conferences and speak at public events to promote public health approaches to reduce gun violence.
+In June 2022, Sarah Peck will speak to the U.S. Conference of Mayors about the Mass Shooting Protocol & Playbook.
+In Fall 2021, she spoke to mayors and city managers about these resources and the importance of preparedness.
+In January 2021, in partnership with Northeastern's Bouve School of Health Services, we organized Public Health Approaches to Protecting Youth from Gun Violence During COVID and Beyond, a three-part, online conference for health care professionals.